Don't Be Fooled By The Talking Horse — 'BoJack' Is A Sadness 'Sneak Attack'

 I'm really interested in that idea.
 That question of what do we owe the people in our lives as far as forgiveness goes?
 I think what's really interesting for me is the tension between that and too easy forgiveness of public figures.
 I want to believe on a personal level that nobody is irredeemable or so far gone that they can't find a way to be better and be forgiven.

-How does that track with me where I also think some of these famous ... men who've hurt so many people and [done] so many terrible things should just go away forever and not be allowed any sort of redemption?
+How does that track with me, where I also think some of these famous ... men who've hurt so many people and [done] so many terrible things should just go away forever and not be allowed any sort of redemption?

 I don't know how I reconcile those two ideas, and that tension for me has been at least really interesting to explore over the course of this last season, but also the show in general.